kartikey2807/Bike-Classification-1RT700/README.md

-# Bike Classification || 1RT700
+# Bike Classification
-Given weather parameters like temperature, wind speed, dew, etc., plot trends and predict **'demand for bike usage'**
+* Given weather parameters like temperature, wind speed, etc.
+* Plot trends and predict *demand in bike*
+* Use logistic regression
-Add SMOTE and Feature expansion to reduce model bias and better fit the training dataset.
-Report precision, recall,
+* Add SMOTE and polynomial Feature Expansion
-and f1-score to compare model performance.
-Regression model with `feature expansion` was observed to perform
-better than models like `vanilla` regression and `SMOTE` regression.
-To replicate the results, git clone the repository,
-and run the `modey.py` file.

----
-**Analysis**
-> Monday - Friday (Weekdays)
-> * High demand for bikes between 6 AM and 9 PM.
-> * Demand peaks between 5 PM AND 7 PM.
-> * Demand flatlines < 6 AM and > 9 PM.

-> Saturday and Sunday (Weekends)
-> * Consistently high demand from 8 AM to 8 PM.

-> Holidays
-> * High demand for bikes between 9 AM and 5 PM.
-> * Peaks at around 12 PM and 3 PM.

-> Correlations
-> * Temperature and dew are highly positively correlated.
+* This can better fit training data and reduce bias
+* Metrics to report: F1-score

 ---
 **Results**
 | Model | F1-score on validation set |